This story was originally published and last updated .

 Now Playing.
 Some features are hidden behind a tap on the album cover in YTM.

 YouTube Music's Now Playing experience is much improved compared to its predecessor.
 On the aesthetic side, it lets you see the full album cover, while Play Music cuts off the sides.
 YT Music's queue shows you fewer songs, but the list is easier to access via a swipe-up.
-It's just a bummer you can't swipe left and right to skip back and forth in YTM.
-The native integration of lyrics almost makes up for that, though, which is available for a lot of songs.
-There's also a toggle so you can seamlessly switch to the music video version of a song if it has one, which I've actually started to like a lot (even if I still disagree on mixing YouTube and YouTube Music libraries — more on that later).
+The service has also finally added support for swiping on album covers to skip, and there's a toggle for switching to the music video of a song if it has one.
+Lyrics are available for many tracks, both in the app and on the web interface.
+The Related tab lets you explore similar songs, playlists, artists, and albums, which is a great discovery tool not available on Play Music.

-There are some other quirks, too.
+There are some quirks, though.
 Google Play Music has a scrollbar that you can drag so it doesn't take ages to go through all of your songs, which isn't available on YouTube Music.
 You also can't like songs when you're offline in the YouTube Music app, which drives me crazy.
 Additionally, some features are hidden behind long-press menus, which you need to figure out first.
 Try tapping the album cover or long-pressing a title anywhere in the app, for example.
-Batch-selecting files is another missing piece, both in the Android application and its web pendant.
+Selecting multiple songs is another missing piece, both in the Android application and its web pendant.

 Full song overview in both services.
 Note the scrollbar in Play Music.